-- Recommended energy intakes () are for individuals with sedentary to light activity levels. - The above recommended daily intakes vary depending of hereit and physical activity activity - The recommended dietary allowances are average daily which some signaling molecules are majority of the population.
-They are not absolute daily discard in the some signaling molecules are built), energy.
+The macronutrients (excluding fiber and water) provide structural material (amino acids from which proteins are built, and lipids from which cell membranes and some signaling molecules are built), energy.
 Some of the structural material can be used to generate energy internally, and in either case it is measured in Joules or kilocalories (often called "Calories" and written with a capital C to distinguish them from little 'c' calories).
-Carbohydrates and proteins provide 17 kJ approximately (4 kcal) of energy per gram, while fats provide 37 kJ (9 kcal) per gram [1].
-Though the net energy from either depends on such factors as absorption and digestive effort, which vary substantially from instance to instance.
+Carbohydrates and proteins provide 17 kJ approximately (4 kcal) of energy per gram, while fats provide 37 kJ (9 kcal) per gram,[1] though the net energy from either depends on such factors as absorption and digestive effort, which vary substantially from instance to instance.
 Vitamins, minerals, fiber, and water do not provide energy, but are required for other reasons.
 A third class of dietary material, fiber (i.e., non-digestible material such as cellulose), seems also to be required, for both mechanical and biochemical reasons, though the exact reasons remain unclear.

 Molecules of carbohydrates and fats consist of carbon, hydrogen, and oxygen atoms.
 Carbohydrates range from simple monosaccharides (glucose, fructose, galactose) to complex polysaccharides (starch).
 Fats are triglycerides, made of assorted fatty acid monomers bound to a glycerol backbone.
 Some fatty acids, but not all, are essential in the diet: they cannot be synthesized in the body.
 Protein molecules contain nitrogen atoms in addition to carbon, oxygen, and hydrogen.
-The fundamental components of protein are nitrogen-containing amino acids, some of which are essential in the sense that humans cannot make them internally.
-Some of the amino acids are convertible (with the expenditure of energy) to glucose and can be used for energy production just as ordinary glucose.
-By breaking down existing protein, some glucose can be produced internally; the remaining amino acids are discarded, primarily as urea in urine.
-This occurs naturally when atrophy takes place, or during periods of starvation.
+The fundamental components of protein are nitrogen-containing amino acids, some of which are essential in the sense that humans cannot make atrophy takes place, or during periods of starvation.
 Other micronutrients include antioxidants and phytochemicals which are said to influence (or protect) some body systems.
 Their necessity is not as well established as in the case of, for instance, vitamins.